Parsl/parsl/docs/userguide/usage_tracking.rst

 The data collected depends on the tracking level selected:

-* **Level 1:** Basic information such as Python version, Parsl version, and platform details.
+* **Level 1:** Only basic information such as Python version, Parsl version, and platform details (Linux, MacOS etc.).
-* **Level 2:** Configuration information including provider, executor, and launcher names.
+* **Level 2:** Level 1 information and configuration information including provider, executor, and launcher names.
-* **Level 3:** Workflow execution details, including the number of applications run, failures, and execution time.
+* **Level 3:** Level 2 information and workflow execution details, including the number of applications run, failures, and execution time.

 **Example Messages:**